lyz-code/blue-book/docs/coding/python/pytest.md

   after the test run.
 If you pass in `--durations=0`, it reports everything in order of slowest to fastest.
 - `--setup-show`: Show the fixtures in use.
+- `--tb=long`: To see the tracebacks of the exceptions raised while running the program.

 # Fixtures